nicolashernandez/PyRATA/docs/developer.rst

 - update CHANGES.md
 - last update TODO.rst

-- update setup.py # version odd value (logging version)
+- update setup.py #  (logging version ; keep the same v for pupy)
 - status/add/commit/push on github (with the diff content of CHANGES.md in comment)
-- merge branch
+- delete branch
 - tag on github
+- check MANIFEST.in to list files/dir to include in pypi module
 - publish on pypi

 License application
 ----------------